Goldfish: Cultivation

-In aquaria
+In aquariums

 Like most species in the carp family, goldfish produce a large amount of waste both in their feces and through their gills, releasing harmful chemicals into the water.
-Build-up of this waste to toxic levels can occur in a relatively short period of time, and can easily cause a goldfish's death.
-For common and comet varieties, each goldfish should have about 20 usgal of water. goldfish (which are smaller) should have about 10 usgal per goldfish.
+Buildup of this waste to toxic levels can occur in a relatively short period of time, and can easily cause a goldfish's death.
+For common and comet varieties, each goldfish should have about 20 usgal of water.
+Smaller fantail goldfish should have about 10 usgal per goldfish.
 The water surface area determines how much oxygen diffuses and dissolves into the water.
 A general rule is have 1 sqft.
-Active aeration by way of a water pump, filter or fountain effectively increases the surface area.
+Active aeration by way of a water pump, filter or fountain effectively increases the surface area agitation.